Charles Napier Sturt (1832–1886)

 Colonel Charles Napier Sturt (9 August 1832 – 13 March 1886) was an English soldier and politician.

+Biography

 Sturt was born in London in 1832, the son of Henry Sturt of Dorset and Charlotte Penelope Brudenell, daughter of the Robert Brudenell, 6th Earl of Cardigan.
 In 1851 he joined the Grenadier Guards; in 1854 he served with 3rd Battalion in the Crimea War, where he was seriously wounded at the Battle of Inkerman.